Lead generation

 Keyword Alerts

-Replace raw keyword alerts with scored community conversations, match explanations, reply drafts, and feedback loops.
+Replace raw keyword alerts with scored community conversations, match explanations, recurrence counts, and feedback loops.

 Read moreSubreddit Discovery